OffchainLabs/broadcast-erc/standard/README.md

 The Receiver is responsible for verifying 32 byte messages deposited in Broadcasters on other chains.
 The caller provides the Receiver with a route to the remote account and proof to verify the route.

+In addition to verifying messages sent through Broadcaster contracts, the Receiver also provides functions to verify arbitrary remote storage slots and remote block hashes.

 <div align="center">
 <img src="../assets/erc-7888/receiving.svg" alt="Figure 6" style="width:80%"/>